Jall3n/KickStarter-Analysis-Assignment1/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Utilizing Mircrosoft Excel we are to take the kickstarter data and create visualization tools to help find

 ### Purpose
+The purpose of the assignment is to utilize the skills we learned in excel to help Louise find out more information about other play's campaign goals.
+Additionally, we want to present a story using visualization methods based on the kickstarter data provided through line charts.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date